 On 22 April 2021, Hélène Ruiz-Fabri will give a public lecture as part of the 2020-21 International Order & Justice Lecture Series at Ghent University (Volume III).
-Mr Gautier will also take part in a closed seminar with (post-)doctoral researchers.
+The title of the lecture is 'The Power of Procedure at International Courts and Tribunals' and will take place from 14.00-15.30.
+Prof. Ruiz-Fabri will also take part in a closed seminar (from 12.00-13.30) with (post-)doctoral researchers.

 Professor Hélène Ruiz Fabri has degrees in law and political science and a Doctorate from the University of Bordeaux.
 Before becoming Director of the Max Planck Institute Luxembourg for International, European and Regulatory Procedural Law in 2014, she was professor at the Sorbonne Law School (University of Paris 1 Panthéon-Sorbonne) of which she has been Dean for four years.
 She has published extensively in the fields of WTO Law and International Dispute Resolution, and in Constitutional Law.
 She also has expertise at the Council of Europe (as a legal consultant on the ratification and the implementation of the European Convention on Human Rights in East European countries), at the French administration and at the Organisation internationale de la Francophonie (as a legal consultant on the cultural diversity).